-1. See if you are exempt
+1. See if you are exempt from workers' compensation

 Although workers’ comp coverage is a legal requirement for most small businesses, there are exceptions.
 For example, sole proprietors and LLC owners with no employees are usually not required to carry workers’ compensation, no matter what state they operate in.
 Certain professions are also exempt.
 For instance, real estate agents are often exempt from workers’ comp.